Find Affordable College Courses

 Holland, MI

-Our 2023 rankings named Hope College the best school in Michigan for classical languages and literature students working on their bachelor’s degree.
-Located in the city of Holland, Hope is a private not-for-profit college with a small student population.
+Our analysis found Hope College to be the best school for classical languages and literature students who want to pursue a bachelor’s degree in Michigan.
+Located in the small city of Holland, Hope is a private not-for-profit school with a small student population.

 Read More…

-Read full report on Classical Languages & Literature at Grand Valley State University
+Full Classical Languages & Literature at Grand Valley State University Report

 Read full report on Classical Languages & Literature at University of Michigan - Ann Arbor

-You’ll join some of the best and brightest minds around you if you attend Western Michigan University.
-The school came in at #4 on this year’s Best Classical Languages & Literature Bachelor’s Degree Schools in Michigan list.
-Located in the small city of Kalamazoo, WMU is a public school with a large student population.
+You’ll be in good company if you decide to attend Western Michigan University.
+It ranked #4 on our 2023 Best Classical Languages & Literature Bachelor’s Degree Schools in Michigan list.
+Located in the city of Kalamazoo, WMU is a public college with a large student population.

-Full Classical Languages & Literature at Western Michigan University Report
+Read full report on Classical Languages & Literature at Western Michigan University

 #5